psevestre/openid-fapi/Financial_API_WD_002.md

-## 8. Security Considerations
+## 8. Security considerations

 ### 8.1 Introduction
 As a profile of the OAuth 2.0 Authorization Framework, this specification references the security considerations defined in section 10 of [RFC6749], as well as [RFC6819] - OAuth 2.0 Threat Model and Security Considerations, which details various threats and mitigations.

-### 8.2 Uncertainty of Resource Server Handling of Access Tokens
+### 8.2 Uncertainty of resource server handling of access tokens
-There is no way that the client can find out whether the resource access was granted for the Bearer token or holder of key token.
+There is no way that the client can find out whether the resource access was granted for the bearer token or holder of key token.
 The two differ in the risk profile and the client may want to differentiate them.
-The protected resources that conforms to this document shall not accept a plain Bearer token.
+The protected resources that conforms to this document shall not accept a plain bearer token.
 They shall only support token bound access tokens via [MTLS] or [OAUTB].

-### 8.3 Attacks Using Weak Binding of Authorization Server Endpoints
+### 8.3 Attacks using weak binding of authorization server endpoints

 #### 8.3.1 Introduction